LPioL/MultiVERSE/README.md

 Embedding of Monoplex, Multiplex, Heterogeneous, Multiplex-Heterogeneous and full Multiplex-Heterogeneous Networks.

 You can find in this repository the necessary files to use MultiVERSE for multiplex end multiplex-heterogeneous network embedding.
+In order to use MultiVERSE, you need the entworks to be to be in extended edgelist format:
+          edge_type source target weight
+             r1         n1    n2    1
+             r2         n2    n3    1

+## MultiVERSE on multiplex network:

+**MultiVERSE_M.py**
+The usage is the following:

+`python3 MultiVERSE_M.py -k number`

+## MultiVERSE on multiplex-heterogeneous network:

+**MultiVERSE_MH.py**

+The usage is the following:

+`python3 MultiVERSE_MH.py -k number`

+## Usage of the RWR files:

 In the RWR folder, you will find:
 * *GenerateSimMatrix.R:* Script that computes RWR scores taking as a seed every